IEvangelist/DocFX.Repository.Sweeper/README.md

 ## The future

-  - Automatically update the `.openpublishing.redirection.json` when orphaned topics are deleted.
+  - [] Automatically update the `.openpublishing.redirection.json` when orphaned topics are deleted.
+  - [] Identity and correct, inproper usage of code fence slugs.